ljgarcia/Deleteme/paper.md

 # Background

 Validating RDF data becomes necessary in order to ensure data compliance against the conceptualization model it follows, e.g., schema or ontology behind the data.
 Validation could also help with data consistency and completeness.
 There are different approaches to validate RDF data.
-For instance, JSON schema is particularly useful for data expressed in JSON-LD RDF serialization while Shape Expression (ShEX)[@baker_shape_2019] and Shapes Constraint Language (SHACL) [@knublauch_shapes_2017] can be used with other serialization as well.
+For instance, JSON schema is particularly useful for data expressed in JSON-LD RDF serialization while Shape Expression (ShEx)[@baker_shape_2019] and Shapes Constraint Language (SHACL) [@knublauch_shapes_2017] can be used with other serialization as well.
 Currently, no validation approach is prevalent regarding others, depending on data characteristics and personal preferences one or the other can be used.
 In some cases, the approaches are interchangeable; however, that is not always the case, making it necessary to identify a subset among them that can be seamlessly translated from one to another.

-During the DBCLS/NBDC 2019 BioHackathon, we worked on a variety of topics related to RDF data validation, including (i) development of ShEX shapes for a number of datasets, (ii) development of a tool to semi-automatically create ShEx shapes, (iii) improvements to the RDFShape tool [@labra-gayo_rdfshape:_2018] and (iv) enabling validation schema conversion from one format to the other.
+During the DBCLS/NBDC 2019 BioHackathon, we worked on a variety of topics related to RDF data validation, including (i) development of ShEx shapes for a number of datasets, (ii) development of a tool to semi-automatically create ShEx shapes, (iii) improvements to the RDFShape tool [@labra-gayo_rdfshape:_2018] and (iv) enabling validation schema conversion from one format to the other.
 In the following sections we detailed the work done on each front.

 # Hackathon results

 ## Development of ShEx shapes

-We created and updated ShEX shapes for different biomedical resources including Health Care Life Science (HCLS) dataset descriptions [@gray_dataset_2015], Bioschemas [@gray_bioschemas:_2017], and DisGeNET [@pinero_disgenet:_2017].
-In order to make it easier for future updates, we developed some applications to automatically create ShEX shapes from HCLS datasets specification and Bioschemas profiles.
+We created and updated ShEx shapes for different biomedical resources including Health Care Life Science (HCLS) dataset descriptions [@gray_dataset_2015], Bioschemas [@gray_bioschemas:_2017], and DisGeNET [@pinero_disgenet:_2017].
+In order to make it easier for future updates, we developed some applications to automatically create ShEx shapes from HCLS datasets specification and Bioschemas profiles.

 ### Bioschemas